fioprotocol/fiosdk_typescript/fiofoundation-io-fiosdk/README.md

 # Generating Documentation
-TypeDoc is installed as a dev dependency. cd into fiofoundation-io-sdk folder and simply run: yarn
+TypeDoc is installed as a dev dependency. cd into fiofoundation-io-sdk folder and run: yarn
 ./build_doc.sh